WALT-FM

 WALT-FM (102.1 FM) is a radio station broadcasting in the Meridian, Mississippi, area.
-The station, owned by Roger Burke, through licensee Burke Broadcasting, LLC, broadcasts a talk radio format.
+The station, owned by Bryan Holladay, through licensee Meridian Media Group, LLC, broadcasts a talk radio format.

 WALT-FM is part of the Alert FM digital alert and messaging system for Lauderdale County first responders.

 History

-On August 20, 2010 WUCL changed their format from country to talk (simulcasting WALT 910 AM) under new calls WALT-FM.
+On August 20, 2010, WUCL changed its format from country to talk (simulcasting WALT 910 AM) under new call sign WALT-FM.